Monday, October 20, 2025

 Still...do you see why Kenner might have wanted Boba Fett to make an appearance at Toy Fair?

-Weirdly, the large-size figures displayed at Toy Fair 1979 were posed inside dioramas fashioned after ancient Greek temples.
-It was a discordant design choice, especially when one considers that the coverings on the walls surrounding these things was a futuristic metallic silver.
+Weirdly, the large-size figure displayed at Toy Fair 1979 was posed inside a diorama fashioned after an ancient Greek temple.
+It was a discordant design choice, especially when one considers that the coverings on the walls surrounding it were a futuristic metallic silver.
+[2]

 In the image of the Kenner reps standing alongside Boba Fett you may have noticed a pile of photos situated beside the Greek temple.